Reanae appreciates the mentorship & support

-We offer the first Ph.D. in Women's Studies in the South Central region of the U.S. As the largest public university primarily for women in the United States and one of the most diverse institutions of higher education in the nation, Texas Woman’s University gives doctoral students a unique opportunity to combine social-justice issues with multicultural, transformational scholarship.
+We offer the first Ph.D. in Multicultural Women's and Gender Studies in the South Central region of the U.S. As the largest public university primarily for women in the United States and one of the most diverse institutions of higher education in the nation, Texas Woman’s University gives doctoral students a unique opportunity to combine social-justice issues with multicultural, transformational scholarship.

 Doctoral degree recipients will emerge from this program grounded in a rigorous graduate school education and equipped with effective communication skills, the ability to think holistically and critically, and transformative teaching and leadership techniques.
 As part of our unique transdisciplinary focus, students will obtain a deep understanding of the different forms that scholarly production, research methodologies, and pedagogies take in various academic disciplines in the humanities and sciences.
 They will use this knowledge to create new dialogues among academic disciplines.
 For additional information about the curriculum and other requirements, please see the Ph.D.
-Graduate Handbook: Women's Studies PhD Handbook [pdf]
+Graduate Handbook: Multicultural Women's and Gender Studies PhD Handbook [pdf]

-- A dual emphasis on teaching and publications, thus preparing candidates for a range of possible academic positions
+- A dual emphasis on teaching and publications, thus preparing candidates for a range of possible academic positions.

-- A curriculum that builds upon existing strengths of the Women's Studies faculty and graduate courses in many departments throughout TWU
+- A curriculum that builds upon existing strengths of the Women's Studies faculty and graduate courses in many departments throughout TWU.

 Contact Us for More Information

 page last updated 3/16/2017 10:04 AM